 But don’t forget that playing the piano can be a leisure activity.
-That means that despite all these “costs”, by weighing up the pros and cons, there’s still many good reasons to start practicing.
+That means that despite all these “costs”, by weighing up the pros and cons, there are still many good reasons to start practising.

 You shouldn’t make your decision until you’ve considered everything and even maybe spoken to the people you know.